Fast Track

 To be eligible for Fast Track, you must be a new incoming S&T freshman or transfer student who has attended and completed their A&R Day or Transfer Advising.

-Once registered, you'll be part of a group of students working toward the same goal - improving your math skills and perhaps boosting your math placement for the fall.
-You'll do your work online through S&T's learning management system, Canvas, with S&T faculty ready and available to assist you as you progress through the program.
+Once registered, you’ll join a group of students all working toward the same goal: improving math skills and potentially boosting math placement for the fall semester.
+All work takes place online in Canvas, with S&T faculty available to assist as you move through the program.

-• You have incoming college credit for Math 1214 and are registered for Math 1215, Calc II.
-However, you don’t feel confident in your trig skills.
+• You have incoming college credit for Math 1214 and are registered for Math 1215 (Calc II).
+However, you don’t feel confident in your trigonometry skills.
 You can start in Fast Track Level 4 and get a good review of trigonometry to feel more prepared going into Math 1215.

-• Your ACT score places you into Math 1120 College Algebra, but you had some Calculus in high school and want to be in at least Math 1210.
+• Your ACT score places you into Math 1120 College Algebra, but you had some calculus in high school and want to be in at least Math 1210.
 You can start in Fast Track Level 2.
-Successful completion means you would earn credit for College Algebra, and you could switch to Math 1210.
+Successful completion means you would earn credit for College Algebra and could switch to Math 1210.
 If you still have time remaining, you could start Fast Track Level 4 and see how far you can get.

 Once you successfully complete Fast Track, S&T's Math Placement Advisor and an academic advisor from your department will contact you.
 They can assist you in planning your next steps, including switching your math course if this is appropriate.

-It happens to everyone – sometimes you start a project and don’t get as far on it as you expected to.
+It happens to everyone—sometimes you start a project and don’t get as far on it as you expected to.
 But every bit of time you spend working on Fast Track is worth it.
-The practice you get in your mathematics with this program will help you improve your performance in your college math courses, whether you complete Fast Track or not.
+The practice you get in mathematics through this program will help you improve your performance in your college math courses, whether you complete Fast Track or not.
 Even if you don’t finish, Fast Track will increase your mastery and put you on a more solid foundation.

 For incoming students, Fast Track costs $650, payable upon registration.

-Since Fast Track can result in 3-8 credits earned, this is a substantial savings.
-If you took a 3 credit course from S&T in Summer 2025, it would cost over $1200 for Missouri residents and over $3000 for non-residents.
+Since Fast Track can result in 3–8 credits earned, this is a substantial savings.
+If you took a 3-credit course from S&T in Summer 2026, it would cost over $1200 for Missouri residents and over $3000 for non-residents.

 This Sounds Great!
 How Do I Register?